cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 correct data.
 A node may take advantage of the network by sending lower-priority transactions before higher-priority ones.
 Although the receiving node could easily verify the priority of a transaction when it calls `CheckTx`, it cannot detect if a peer is sending transactions out of order over a single P2P channel.
-For the moment, we leave out of the MVP any mechanism to detect and possibly penalize nodes for this kind of behaviour.
+For the moment, we leave out of the MVP any mechanism for detecting and possibly penalizing nodes for this kind of behaviour.

 ## Alternative designs